AlternativeFFFF/Alt-F4/Readme.md

 - Your submission should be formatted in [Markdown](https://daringfireball.net/projects/markdown/basics).
 It's easy to learn; if you have any issues with it, the [Discord](https://discord.gg/nxnCFkb) is there to help.
 - It should have a reasonable length, approximately 100-500 words, but that's not a hard limit at all.
 Try to orient yourself on the [previous Alt-F4s](http://alt-f4.blog) and of course, on the [FFFs](https://factorio.com/blog/) themselves.
 - It can and should include some images, gifs, and external links.
 Use these to illustrate what you're writing about, or to explain a concept that not everyone might be familiar with.
+- Media should be hosted on third-party sites to reduce the repository size.
+Images and gifs can be hosted on [imgur](https://imgur.com/), with a recommended resolution of 896x504 px.
+Videos can be uploaded to Youtube and embedded into the submission, but ensure the videos are public or unlisted.
+All media used must be in the public domain and may be stored by Alt-F4 for archival purposes.
 - Don't worry too much about getting everything perfect right away.
 We're here to council you on things you might not be sure about, be it writing style, content, length, anything really.

 ### Where to submit it